jeremiaheb/rvcstats/README.md

 Optional arguments are:
 * when_present: a boolean indicating whether or not to calculate the statistic only for stations where the species was present (default = FALSE)
-	* NOTE: Can only be used if only one species selected
 * merge_protected: a boolean indicating whether the statistic should be calculated for both protected and unprotected areas together (TRUE) or separately (FALSE), the default is TRUE.
+* growth_parameters:
-* growth_parameters: a list of the allometric growth parameters, including one named, 'a', the linear coefficient, and, 'b', the exponential coefficient.
+  * If x contains a signle species: a list of the allometric growth parameters, including one named, 'a', the linear coefficient, and, 'b', the exponential  coefficient.
 If stat is set to 'biomass' and growth\_parameters is NULL, getStat will attempt to get the allometric growth parameters from the server.
 If they are not available, getStat will raise an error.
+  * If x contains multiple species:  A list of lists, with each key a species code with underscores instead of spaces and each value a list of growth parameters in the same format as for a single species. e.g. growth\_parameters = list(EPI\_MORI = list(a=1e-6, b=3), MYC\_BONA = list(a=1.12e-5,b=2.88)).
+* length_class:
-* length_class: a number or keyword indicating a break point between two length classes.
+  * If x contains a single species: a number or keyword indicating a break point between two length classes.
 Available keywords are "LM" for median length-at-maturity and "LC" for minimum length-at-capture (usually the legal minimum size).
 If a keyword is used, getStat will attempt to retrieve the values from the server.
 If a number is used, getStat will use that number as the length, in centimeters, at which to set the breakpoint.
 Break is non-inclusive for the lower interval and inclusive for the upper (i.e. lower > break >= upper).
-	* NOTE: Can only be used if one species selected
+  * If x contains multiple species: a list with each key a species code with underscores instead of spaces and each value a number or keyword in the the same format as for a single species. e.g. length\_class = list(EPI\_MORI = "LC", MYC\_BONA = 62).
+If a species is left out, function will return statistic for all length classes combined.

 ## A short list of functions and their descriptions
 1. rvcData(species, year, stratum, server): Pulls data off the server by the provided arguments and produces an RVC object.